ayesha1/ayesha1/README.md

 ## 🎨 About Me

-Hi, I'm **Aysha** — a product designer & immersive technologist who brings design systems to life and builds for the future of human-computer interaction.
+Hi, I'm **Ayesha** — a product designer & immersive technologist who brings design systems to life and builds for the future of human-computer interaction.
 From Figma components to Unity physics, I bridge the gap between visuals and functionality.

 - 💡 Crafting **design systems** with accessibility + dark mode baked in
 - 🕶️ Building **mixed reality prototypes** in Unity + WebXR